JPShag/DMA-FW-Guide-2.0/README.md

 ### **Discord** - **VCPU**

+Don't have the time or energy to make firmware yourself?
+I offer firmware starting at $60.
+Resellers are also welcome!

 Reach out anytime for support or further discussion on this guide or related topics.
 Whether you’re a developer needing in-depth help or a researcher diving into FPGA emulation, I’m here to ensure your path to success is smooth and informed.
 Let's build something remarkable together.

+Share knowledge and spread loving kindness.
+God bless.

 ---